GilsonLabUCSD/APR/APR_User_Manual.md

 ## Test case ##
-The input and parameters files for an example system -- octa acid and its guest 4-cyanobenzoic acid were saved within the setup folder in the APR package.
+Input and parameters files for a test system -- octa acid and its guest 4-cyanobenzoic acid were saved within the setup folder in the APR package.
 Those should be either modified or replaced when computing the bind free energy for your own system.
-The template user input file apr.in was also written according to this test case.
+The template user input file apr.in was also written based on this example.

 ## How to write an APR input file ##
 The APR input file can be named by the users and should be indicated by the flag "-i" in the command line.
 A template of the APR input file, apr.in, is available in the APR package.
 Comments starting with a semicolon in this file will not be parsed.
 The values of the options are case sensitive (except for YES, NO, ON and OFF) while the options themselves are not.
 Not providing options or simply leaving the values blank may not cause abortion of the program, but it will likely cause unexpected consequences.
 Therefore, it is strongly recommended to specify all the listed options as instructed in the template file.
-Options and values are seperated with an equal sign ("=").
+Options and values are seperated with an equal sign (" = ").
 The spaces before and after the equal sign are not mandatory.
-On the other hand, some options contain an underscore ("_") to make sure that they are parsed as continuous strings.
-Please do not replace it with spaces or hyphen.
+On the other hand, some options contain underscores (" _ ") to make sure that they are parsed as continuous strings.
+Please do not replace them with spaces or hyphens.

 Options are explained below in details.